tossenxD/dotfiles/README.md

 **Functionality:** *neovim, rxvt-unicode, xsel, python*.
 The terminal emulator is urxvt which is configured by Xresources.
 NeoVim is the editor and comes with configurations including automatic installs/upgrades of plugins and three LaTeX plugins. xsel is used as clipboard tool primarily as a bridge between NeoVim and system clipboard.
 Also installs python.

-**Commandline utilities:** *mlocate, man-db, man-pages, ranger*.
-A file-explorer, locate-function and manuals.
+**Commandline utilities:** *mlocate, man-db, man-pages, ranger, trash-cli*.
+A file-explorer, locate-function, trash client and manuals.

 **Graphical utilities:** *nitrogen, firefox, nautilus, screengrab, zathura, zathura-pdf-poppler*.
 Wallpaper setter, browser, file-explorer, screenshot utility and pdf-viewer.